Who can apply for Europaeum events and opportunities?

 COSTS & REIMBURSEMENTS

+Europaeum events are free of charge to students from within the network.
 For all events on this page the Europaeum covers travel costs to the location, except where indicated clearly that this is not the case.
 In most cases this means that once you have received confirmation of a place on the event, you will be asked to book your travel within a week and send the receipts to us.
-The limited time frame is intended to make sure that travel costs are kept to a minimum by booking flights as early as possible.
-In some rare cases the flights will be booked for you, but this will be clearly indicated to you.
+The limited time frame is intended to make sure that travel costs are kept to a minimum by booking travel as early as possible.
+In some rare cases travel will be booked for you, but this will be clearly indicated to you.

 Where travel costs are reimbursed the Europaeum will make a bank transfer into your bank account on the first day of the event, once confirmation has been received that you have arrived.
 If you cancel your attendance without a medical certificate, the travel costs will not be reimbursed.

-Accommodation is always provided by the organising institution, but please note that this is often shared (twin) accommodation.
+Accommodation is always provided by the organising institution (or the Europaeum), but please note that this can be shared (twin) accommodation.
 We would like to ask participants not to bring guests along, even if they don’t attend the event itself.
-Our philosophy is that the social elements of a workshop is as important as the academic bit, and that this is where useful connections are formed for the future.
+Our philosophy is that the social elements of a workshop are as important as the academic ones, and that this is where useful connections are formed for the future.
 Personal guests tend to be a distraction that isolates one participant from the group.

 Under certain circumstances participants of our events can get a certificate.
 Find out more